jomarlub17/TheOutfitGeneratort9000/README.md

 - [ ] Create a collection to store multiple clothing items.
 - [ ] Add at least 10 sample clothing items.

+### Task 2.5 - Create an add function
+- [ ] Create a method to add clothing items.
+  - clothing items are added to a file

 ### Assignment 3 - Filtering
 - [ ] Implement methods to:
   - List summer clothes